tinkhamgreg/fproject/README.md

 This pushes our local commit to the master branch on github.com because we are still on our master branch locally.

 If you go to your repository on cloud.docker.com you should see your Build in 'master" pending or starting.
+If you click on your build you can see the log output from docker cloud.